sanjay7178/cc-doc/content/en/docs/webinterface/views/job.md

 ### Footprint

-Identical to the job list equivalent, this component will show base metrics for job performance at a glance, and will hint to performance (and performance problems) in regard to configurable metric thresholds.
+Identical to the job list equivalent, this component will show base metrics for job performance at a glance, and will hint to job quality and problems in regard to configurable metric thresholds.
 In contrast to the job list, it is always active and shown in the detailed job view.

 |Field|Description|Note|
 |-----|-----------|----|